jradhima/jradhima.github.io/content/posts/being-pythonic.md

 from collections import Counter

 counter = Counter(item_list)
-counter.most_common(3)
+result = counter.most_common(3)
 ```
 I don't know about you but when I first learned about this object I found it pretty amazing!
 However, there is a cost to this ease-of-use and expressiveness: you need to know about it and so do others.
 Implementation A is barebones, can be read, understood, and implemented by almost everyone who knows basic python.
 Implementation B requires knowledge of the `collections` module's existence and its contents.

 This is not to say you should not use these tools!
 Something having a cost does not mean it's not worth paying for.
 This is just my personal point about implementation A having its own merits - it's still a perfectly fine and readable solution to the problem.

 ### Wrapping up